jonfernq/News-Automation/CriticalApproaches/README.md

 firm which has stepped into the academic publishing business in a big way, MDPI (Multidisciplinary Digital Publishing Institute).

-'Publish or perish' is a reality in tertirary academic institutions around the world.
+['Publish or perish'](https://en.wikipedia.org/wiki/Publish_or_perish) is a reality in universities around the world.

-However, the supply of academic publishing opportunities is severely limited, at least at publications that have a high ranking and a prestigious, respected name.
+However, the supply of academic publishing opportunities is severely limited, at least at publications that have a high ranking and a prestigious, respected name, tus providing standards and norms of academic achievement.

 MDPI has grown very quickly: